cnutshell/kafka_zookeeper_exporter/README.md

 See [Prometheus docs](https://prometheus.io/docs/operating/configuration/) for other ways to configure it.

-# Carl Tsui's Comments
+# My Personal Comments

-*This project try to fetch the Kafka metadata that lives in Zookeeper, then expose these metetada as prometheus metrics.*
+- *This project try to fetch the Kafka metadata that lives in Zookeeper, then expose these metetada as prometheus metrics.*
+- [kazoo-go](github.com/wvanbergen/kazoo-go) is adopted in order to fetch Kafka metadata,